kumahq/kuma-demo/kubernetes/README.md

 ### 30. Visualize mesh with Kuma GUI

 Kuma ships with an internal GUI that will help you visualize the mesh and its policies in an intuitive format.
-It can be found on port `:5683` on the control-plane machine.
-Since our Kuma control-plane machine's IP is `192.168.33.10`, navigate to [http://192.168.33.10:5683/](http://192.168.33.10:5683/) to use Kuma's GUI.
+It can be found on port `:5683` on the control-plane pod.
+We port-forwarded this port [earlier](#10-now-we-will-port-forward-the-kuma-control-plane-so-we-can-access-it-with-kumactl) so now we can access the GUI at [http://localhost:5683/](http://localhost:5683/).